CCBDA-UPC/2020_Project_Fri_9_30/Readme.md

 ## Functionalities

-1. Simulate people's behavior and infection spread based on several factors:
+**1. Simulation of people's behavior and infection spread**

+Basically, people in a particular area are represented by dots with different colors which indicate their health status.
+The coordinates of these dots depend on the locations of people and how they are moving based on individual daily agenda.
+These following factors can be specified by users via parameters.
 - People: professions, daily agenda, transportation,...
 - Infection characteristics: transmission rate, duration of the incubation stage, mortality percentage,...

 ![simulation](/images/simulation.png)

-2. Contact tracing based on the proposal from Apple and Google
+**2. Simulation with Contact Tracing System based on the proposal from Apple and Google**

-- To figure out who has been in contact with an infected person and
-- To take some measures to prevent the virus transmitting
+We are going to implement a simplified Contact Tracing System to keep track of people who have been recently in contact with an infected person.
+We then take some measures, for example, self-quarantined and specify it in the simulation to see the changes in infection rate whether it goes down or not.

 ![ContactTracing](/images/ContactTracing.png)